-lated for products shipped in 2013-2045 for the furnace standards and in 2015-2045 for the central air con ditioner and heat pump standards.
+The benefits and costs are calculated for products shipped in 2013-2045 for the furnace standards and in 2015-2045 for the central air conditioner and heat pump standards.

-\\ The Primary, Low, and High Estimates utilize forecasts of energy prices and housing starts from the AEO2010 Reference case, Low Eco-nomic Growth case, and High Economic Growth case, respectively.
-In addition, the low estimate uses incremental product costs that reflects nomic Growth case, and high Economic Growth case, respectively.
-In addition, the low estimate uses incremental product costs that reflects a declining trend (high learning rate) for product prices.
+The Primary, Low, and High Estimates utilize forecasts of energy prices and housing starts from the AEO2010 Reference case, Low Economic Growth case, and High Economic Growth case, respectively.
+In addition, the low estimate uses incremental product costs that reflects constant prices (no learning rate) for product prices, and the high estimate uses incremental product costs that reflects a declining trend (high learning rate) for product prices.
 The derivation and application of learning rates for product prices is explained in section IV.F.1.

-The CO2 values represent global monetized values (in 2009\$) of the social cost of CO2 emissions in 2010 under several scenarios.
-The val-ues of \$4.9, \$22.1, and \$36.3 per metric ton are the averages of SCC distributions calculated using 5-percent, 3-percent, and 2.5-percent dis-count the SCC distribution and application of the social cost of SCC distributions calculated using 5-percent, and 2.5-percent discount the SCC distribution colourated using a 2 present discount dis discount discount disco count rates, respectively.
+^{\pm} The CO2 values represent global monetized values (in 2009\$) of the social cost of CO2 emissions in 2010 under several scenarios.
+The values of \$4.9, \$22.1, and \$36.3 per metric ton are the averages of SCC distributions calculated using 5-percent, 3-percent, and 2.5-percent discount rates, respectively.
 The value of \$67.1 per ton represents the 95th percentile of the SCC distribution calculated using a 3-percent discount rate.
-The value for NOx (in 2009\$) is the average of the low and high values used in DOE's analysis.
-Total Benefits for both the 3-percent and 7-percent cases are derived using the SCC value calculated at a 3-percent discount rate, which is \$22.1/ton in 2010 (in 2009\$).
-In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NOx benefits are calculated using the labeled discount rate, and those values are added to the full range of CO2 values.
+The value for NO_X (in 2009\$) is the average of the low and high values used in DOE's analysis.

+^{††} Total Benefits for both the 3-percent and 7-percent cases are derived using the SCC value calculated at a 3-percent discount rate, which is 22.1/ton in 2010 (in 2009\$).
+In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NO_X benefits are calculated using the labeled discount rate, and those values are added to the full range of CO2 values.